RPGCoin/RPG-Core/doc/build-unix.md

 ```bash
 relocation R_X86_64_32 against `.rodata' can not be used when making a shared object; recompile with -fPIC
 ```
+This should be set automatically during the configure but if you get an error, you can set it manually...
 To resolve or avoid the following build error specify the following configure parameters, make clean, and then build:
 ```bash
 ./configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX CXXFLAGS="-fPIC" CPPFLAGS="-fPIC"